Hearing Aid Manufacturers

 For some reason, Denmark is disproportionately represented in the hearing aid world and Oticon is one of the industry's biggest names.
 It was founded in 1904 by Hans Demant, driven by his quest to find a way of alleviating his wife's hearing impairment.
 He started by importing hearing assistive devices from the USA.

 His son William took over the business on his father's death and, with the Second World War creating supply problems, he began making his own components, eventually producing his first home-grown hearing device in 1940.
 The company expanded globally throughout the 50s and 60s and is now the second largest manufacturer of hearing aids in the world, employing over 3000 people.
 Their recent technical focus has tended to be on faster processors that can handle changing sound environments more effectively, and their 'More' model, incorporating the so-called 'Deep Neural Network', could prove to be the closest thing to a revolution in hearing aid technology in the last 20 years.
-Their latest model range, 'Real' builds on this technology and is considered by many audiologists to be the best solution currently available for dealing with background noise.
+Their latest model range, 'Intent' builds on this technology and is considered by many audiologists to be the best solution currently available for dealing with background noise.
 Their UK headquarters are located in Hamilton, Lanarkshire.

 Unitron is the other big-name manufacturer owned by the Swiss group, Sonova.
 The company started life as a small TV and radio sales and service business, founded in Canada by three German partners in 1964.
 Spotting a gap in the Canadian market, they decided to turn their hand to hearing aids and gradually built up a bank of expertise, establishing a reputation in particular as the go-to brand for power aids.

 Having been acquired by Sonova in 2000, the company now shares much of its hardware expertise with sister company Phonak, but it still retains a large research and development facility at its headquarters in Ontario where it develops its own sound-processing strategies, as well as its own distinctive visual style: the company has won numerous design awards for its products.
 It has become common among audiologists to view Unitron - unfairly, in my humble opinion - as the Cinderella of the Sonova group, always playing second fiddle to Phonak.
-However, it's latest Blu products offer direct smartphone connectivity, cutting edge sound processing and rank alongside the best hearing aids currently available.
+However, it's latest 'Vivante' products offer direct smartphone connectivity, cutting edge sound processing and rank alongside the best hearing aids currently available.

 Yet another Danish manufacturer!
 Established in 1956 by Erik Westermann and Christian Topholm, it remains in the hands of their descendants today.
 Widex has developed an interesting company culture over the years.
 Choosing very much to plough its own furrow, it always seems to come up with unexpected and innovative ideas.
 In 1995, it became the first manufacturer to offer a completely digital in-the-ear hearing aid.